g4eml/Langstone-Mouse/README.md

 ## Configuration

-The code allows for adjusting the reolution of the encoder.
+The code allows for adjusting the resolution of the encoder.
 At the beginning of the .ino file you will find the line

 #define encoderStepsPerRev 400